pietro2356/gr-selcall/README.md

     B -- audio_out --> C[Audio Sink]
     B -- led --> D[QT GUI LED Indicator]
 ```

+> ℹ️ If you don't have a USRP or SDR device available, you can find the test flowgraph in the [selcall_test](./grc-flowgraph/selcall_test.grc) file, where you can test both encoding and decoding with ringing.

 ---
 ## 🤝 Authors
 * **Rocchio Pietro**